Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-005_Receiving_Inspection_Report.md

 A supplier final inspection report was included with the shipment.

-The report indicates that the supplied valves completed the supplier's required final inspection activities before shipment.
+The report indicated that the supplied valves completed the supplier's required final inspection activities before shipment.

 **Review Result:** Acceptable